ChicoState/UX-BudgetTravel/phaseII/README.md

 ## Methods

-!!!
-Describe the research methods you used to discover new insights and explain the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!

 **Cognitive Walkthrough:**
 For our research method, we got a fellow UX designer to conduct a cognitive walkthrough on one of our wireframes.
 The wireframe we decided to get feedback on was “Find Nearby Restaurants”.
 We included our persona “John” and a scenario to help the UX designer get a  better understanding of what interaction the wireframe is meant to encapsulate.
 The cognitive walkthrough was done to get feedback on how we can improve our wireframes and Budget Travel’s overall design in order to minimize confusion and give users a better experience.